pucherot/Pi.Alert/docs/API-USAGE.md

 <!--- --------------------------------------------------------------------- --->
 This is my first attempt at building an API, so if I've done basic things wrong, I'm happy to see improvements.

+Depending on the system configuration, it may be necessary to specify the path "/pialert" (e.g. `http://192.168.0.10` or `http://192.168.0.10/pialert/`) in the URL in addition to the IP or host name.

 For the API, I limited myself to basic things.
 There are only 4 queries possible at the moment (system-status, mac-status, all-online, all-offline).
 For a query we need the API key, which can be created via the frontend (maintenance page) or via the pialer-cli in the "/back" directory.